TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Install Agent and Service Account.md

 # Flag for installing without checking SECURETOKEN_ADMIN_USERNAME or SECURETOKEN_ADMIN_PASSWORD
 SILENT_INSTALL=0

+# Flag for installing without interactive prompts
+UNATTENDED_INSTALL=0

 # You can also specify one or more values with parameters
 # -k YOUR_CONNECT_KEY -u SECURETOKEN_ADMIN_USERNAME -p SECURETOKEN_ADMIN_PASSWORD
-while getopts k:u:p:sh option; do case "${option}" in
+while getopts k:u:p:shf option; do case "${option}" in
   k) YOUR_CONNECT_KEY=${OPTARG} ;;
   u) SECURETOKEN_ADMIN_USERNAME=${OPTARG} ;;